ElizabethBrooks/NFCDSWorkshop_BioinformaticsPipelineDataAnalysis/_episodes/07-DataCollectionPreparation.md

 With the SRA Toolkit installed, we can proceed with collecting the transcriptomic data we need for our bioinformatics analysis.
 Remeber that we are following the example of the study performed by the authors of "[Digital gene expression profiling in larvae of *Tribolium castaneum* at different periods post UV-B exposure][paperCite]".

-### Coding Challenge - Data Collection for Basic Statisticl Analysis
+### Coding Challenge - Transcriptomic Data Collection

 > ## Scripting & Pipelining Tip!
 >